Baby, It’s California Cold Outside

 Off We Go

-Our trip consisted of our the normal photography and review crew of my beautiful wife and me, as well as several members of LA-based Infamousworks Marketing for photography and videography, and five little girls aged from four to ten.
-And for three of those girls, it was there very first time seeing snow, ever.
-So the stakes were high for an epic day, and the Angeles Crest National Forest delivered a special experience.
+Our trip consisted of my beautiful wife and me, some good friends, and five little girls aged from four to ten.
+And for three of those girls, it was their very first time experiencing snow, ever.
+So the stakes were high for an epic day, and the Angeles Crest National Forest did not disappoint.

-Equipped with some amazing Ravean Down X heated jackets to stay warm and toasty all day, the mission was to give the girls NOTHING to drink once we got past the last gas station stop as there are no bathrooms in the snow play areas, make sure they had all their tiny little gloves, boots, scarves, beanies, jackets, pants, and goggles, trek a mile from the parking spot of the car into the forest for some sledding, snowman creation, snow angels, and of course – a five on five snowball fight.
-I am happy to report that, despite two pretty gnarly accidents, us parents and our photography crew delivered on our promise of having a great family snow day.
+Equipped with some amazing Ravean Down X heated jackets to stay warm and toasty all day, the mission was to give the girls NOTHING to drink once we got past the last gas station stop as there are no bathrooms in the snow play areas, make sure they had all their tiny gloves, boots, scarves, beanies, jackets, pants, and goggles.
+Next we had to trek a mile from the parking spot of the car into the forest for some sledding, snowman creation, snow angels, and of course – a five on five snowball fight.
+I am happy to report that, despite two pretty gnarly accidents, us parents delivered on our promise of having a great family snow day.

 After completing the daunting task of finding the perfect slope to shred on, we decided to close out the day with an all-out snowball fight, nay, battle!
 We split our group of ten into two teams, found a large snowy area to conduct our frosty melee, and the battle began.
 As you can see from the photo on the right, the adults took this opportunity to have some fun as well.
 I will tell you that as much as I love connecting my family’s energy into any kind of nature-based outdoor activity, there is something special that happens when you are given the opportunity to be one of the kids too.

-Whether it’s at the beach, helping them build a sand castle that you just can’t help but get into, or building a snowball the size of your daughters head during a snowball fight with a bunch of six-year-olds (don’t worry, he didn’t throw it at them), these are the best possible ways to make memories with your children; by letting your inner child play with them.
+Whether it’s at the beach, helping them build a sand castle that you just can’t help but put a little too much effort into making the perfect moat around, or building a snowball the size of your daughters head during a snowball fight with a bunch of six-year-olds (don’t worry, he didn’t throw it at them), these are the best possible ways to make memories with your children; by letting your inner child play with them.
 All-in-all, if I am being honest, I ended up on the losing team due to poor base choices that just allowed us to continually be ambushed by a gaggle of giggling girls, but this was the most fun I have ever had in the snow; and I’ve been a snowboarder for over ten years!